Security Deposit Demand Letter (New Jersey)

 How to Send It Properly

-This creates a clear record that you made a formal demand.
+This creates a clear record of your demand.

 What Happens Next